 Research carried out in Germany has shown that acupuncture may help relieve tension headaches and migraines.

-The NCCIH note that it has been proven to help in cases of:
+The NCCIH note that it has been

 - low back pain